YuexinChen96/8715-IOEnergy/README.md

-# 8715 TechLauncher - IO Energy
+# 8715 TechLauncher - io energy
 > This project is related to the ANU computing project course - COMP8715.
-Our client is IO Energy Company and for more information, please visit [https://www.ioenergy.com.au/](https://www.ioenergy.com.au/)
+Our client is io energy Company and for more information, please visit [https://www.ioenergy.com.au/](https://www.ioenergy.com.au/)

 ## 1 Project Introduction
 This project is to help the clients develop a Web Application for the statistics and visualization of electricity consumption of households and small businesses.
 This project is a newly proposed project starting on semester 2, 2021.
-At this stage, the overall idea of Web Application is drafted and discussed with IO Energy.
+At this stage, the overall idea of Web Application is drafted and discussed with io energy.
-As of now, our client - IO Energy has designed a web dashboard to present basic information of the electricitt consumption for their customers.
-According to IO Energy's requirement, this project will focus on developing a Web Application to analyse and visualize the client's electricity consumption with required features and interface.
+As of now, our client - io energy has designed a web dashboard to present basic information of the electricitt consumption for their customers.
+According to io energy's requirement, this project will focus on developing a Web Application to analyse and visualize the client's electricity consumption with required features and interface.

 ## 2 Current Key Issues - Week 5 (22 Aug - 28 Aug)
 > Show the main issues of the current week.
 This section will be updated weekly.